 About The African Grey Parrot‘s Habitat

 The African grey is native to equatorial Africa.
-The Congo grey is found in large areas of central Africa ranging from the west coast and reaching countries like Uganda and Kenya in the east.
+The Congo grey lives in large areas of central Africa ranging from the west coast and reaching countries like Uganda and Kenya in the east.

-The Timneh is confined to a much smaller area, ranging from Guinea-Bissau and reaching as far as the Ivory Coast in the south.
+The Timneh occupies a much smaller area, ranging from Guinea-Bissau and reaching as far as the Ivory Coast in the south.

 There is almost no overlap between the habitats of the two species.